Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_snippets.md

 ### Macros

 You can include a macro in a snippet in the form of \`# \`.
 The first character # indicates this is a macro, not a shell code.
 If this is an ActiveScript other than JavaScript, such as VBScript, PerlScript, PHPScript, or RubyScript, you will need to define the language using "#language=".
 For instance, if you wish to use VBScript, you would write \`#language="VBScript"...\`.
-TheInterface object is used to pass values between the snippets and the EmEditor macro engine.
+The **Interface** object is used to pass values between the snippets and the EmEditor macro engine.
 The following sample inserts the contents of the Clipboard to the cursor position.

 The clipboard contains \`# Interface.write( clipboardData.getData("") );\`.